-Column Name Value/Sample Remarks historyId Unique identifier for each row in the History table.

 Column Name Value/Sample Remarks

+historyId 888919 Unique identifier for each row in

+the History table.

+Column Name Value/Sample Remarks

-eventCode 0=Start (default) Each code uniquely identifies a
+eventCode 0=Start (default) Each code uniquely identifies a separate event.

-1=Activate separate event.
+1=Activate

 2=MakeChoice

 3=Accept

 4=Decline

 5=Reassign

 6=Exit

 7=CreateSubProcess

 8=SuspendWorkItem

 9=ResumeWorkItem

 10=StartWork

 11=StopWork

 12=VotingComplete

 13=ProcessCreated

 14=ProcessMigrated

 15=ProcessRecall

 16=DeactivateTargetNode

 17=ActivateSourceNode

 25=GenerateFutureWorkItems

 eventType "Approve" Name of the event.

 or

 "Submit Purchase

 Order:99198"

 eventData NULL Additional information, but in most cases NULL.

 createdTime "2004-11-12 13:19:12.820" Timestamp (string format) of the creation of this activity.

+or creation of this detivity.

-or "22.12.2004 16:48"
+"22.12.2004 16:48"

-responsible "jim" Or "process" Name of the user or system who was responsible for creating the event.
-If there is no User Group assigned to the node, the system executes the node and the name "process" is taken.
+responsible "jim" Name of the user or system who

+or was responsible for creating the event.
+If there is no User Group

+"process" assigned to the node, the

+system executes the node and

+the name "process" is taken.